nosas/blog/deep_learning_python/ch3/article.md

 We need some nicely linear data to train our linear classifier.
 To keep it simple, we'll create two classes of points in a 2D plane and call them class A and class B.
-To keep it more simple, we won't explain all the math behind this, but we'll just use the following formula to generate the data:
+To keep it more simple, we won't explain all the math behind the data generation - just understand that both classes should be shaped like a cloud and clearly separated.
+We'll just use the following formula to generate the data:

 ```python
 num_samples_per_class = 500